smbhathiya/landing-page-2025/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is **completely open source** and available for anyone to use, modify, and distribute freely.
-The code is provided as-is without any restrictions.
+The project is completely open source and available for anyone to use, modify, and distribute freely.
+See the LICENSE file for full usage rights and permissions.

-### Usage Rights:
-- ✅ **Free to use** for any purpose (personal, commercial, educational)
-- ✅ **Free to modify** and customize for your own projects
-- ✅ **Free to distribute** and share with others
-- ✅ **Free to sell** or use in commercial applications
-- ✅ **No attribution required** (though appreciated)

-### What You Can Do:
-- Use this landing page template for your own business
-- Modify the design, colors, and content
-- Add new features and components
-- Use it as a learning resource
-- Share it with others
-- Sell it as part of your services

-**No license file needed - this code is completely open and free for everyone!**
+---

 Built with ❤️ using Next.js, TypeScript, and Tailwind CSS